HandtoEarth/Field/index.md

 <a name="user"></a>
 # Setting Up a User

-You can set up a new user account in the User management page of your ownCloud Web UI.
+You can set up new user accounts in the User management page of your ownCloud Web UI.

 User accounts have the following properties: